 - 1) Get involved!
-Find internships, have part-time work, and volunteer in the community.
-Join professional organizations found on the following website: http://dir.yahoo.com/Business_and_Economy/Organizations/Professional/ Attend a local Chamber of Commerce meeting or visit their webpage for a great place to network and find out about area business contacts and employment.
-Consider joining professional networking websites like LinkedIn, and remember to keep social networking pages like Facebook appropriate.
+Keep gaining work experience through a part-time job, volunteer in the community, and get to know people in the districts where you are doing your field experiences.
+Join professional organizations related to your major if student membership is allowed.
+Consider joining professional networking websites like LinkedIn, and remember to keep social networking pages appropriate.
 All of this involvement will give you the opportunity to connect with many professionals in your field. - 2) Develop a pool of contacts!
 Start small.
 Choose a couple of people and work to expand your contacts.
 A good way to start might be an informational interview.
 Remember, quality is better than quantity.
 See Career Services for more information. - 3) Have a business card and a commercial!
 Be prepared to talk about yourself.
-Apply yourself to the industry, but don't make it only about you. - 4) Research and record!
+Apply yourself to the industry, but do not make it only about you. - 4) Research and record!
 Take mental notes or use whatever strategy works for you.
 Write these notes on the business cards you have collected or a piece of paper immediately after the meeting/event.
 Think about the next step and conversation. - 5) Have a positive attitude and a smile!
 Body language, tone of voice, and eye contact impact your conversation and the impression you make. - 6) Stay in touch!
 Be sure to connect with new contacts in the future.
-Don't pester them; simply send a message or a note following the event, then perhaps contact them over holidays or about an upcoming event.
+Do not pester them; simply send a message or a note following the event, then perhaps contact them over holidays or about an upcoming event.
 Write about specific things you have discussed or have in common.
 Always approach them at events where you both are in attendance. - 7) Know your limit!
-Don't target one person, but also don't try to reach everyone.
+Do not target one person, but also do not try to reach everyone.
 Make a targeted effort and focus on a few to engage in meaningful conversations. - 8) Always be professional!
 In dress and behavior, it is important to be professional.
 Make a good first impression.
 For information on professional dress, visit Career Services. - 9) Have a résumé ready!
 You never know who will ask, and you want to be prepared. - 10) Write thank you letters!
 After an informational interview or being provided with helpful information, write a thank you letter.
 Manners and kindness go a long way.